Exafunction/codeium.nvim/README.md

 ## Usage

-After installation and configuration, you will need to authenticate with Codeium.
+After installation and configuration, you will need to authenticate with Windsurf.
 This can be done by running `:Codeium Auth`, copying the token from your browser and pasting it into API token request.

-To use Codeium Chat, execute the `:Codeium Chat` command.
+To use Windsurf Chat, execute the `:Codeium Chat` command.
 The chat will be opened in your default browser using the xdg-open command.

 ## Options

 - `config_path`: the path to the config file, used to store the API key.
-- `bin_path`: the path to the directory where the Codeium server will be downloaded to.
+- `bin_path`: the path to the directory where the Windsurf server will be downloaded to.
 - `api`: information about the API server to use:
   - `host`: the hostname.
 Example: `"codeium.example.com"`.
 Required when using enterprise mode
   - `port`: the port.
 Defaults to `443`